 There are bad people everywhere.
 This is a fact of life.
 You should remind yourself of this, but don’t let it bother you.

-This is due to the basics of human nature.
+The reason why this is so, is due to the basics of human nature.
 People are inherently selfish and this is due to inner drives.

 Humans, just like any living being, are driven to survive and this means having access to resources in order to be able to do that.
 This implies behaviors which maximize their own chances.